IvyLeagueAdmission.com

 1. To encourage applicants who meet the stringent admissions criteria

-3. To dispel common myths about the relevance of minority status, socioeconomic background, GPA and employment history
+3. To dispel common myths about the relevance of minority status, socioeconomic background, and athletic recruiting

 4. To describe the relevance of SAT scores, including the mathematical formula used to determine admission "cutoffs"

-5. To enable applicants to better prepare their curricula and outside activities to maximize their chances for Ivy League admission
+5. To enable applicants to choose the courses and outside activities that will maximize their chances for Ivy League admission

 6. To prepare candidates for their admissions interview

-7. To help applicants solicit references that best support their application
+7. To help applicants solicit recommendation letters that support their application

 8. To ultimately improve the quality and diversity of the applicant pool by disseminating useful, relevant inside information about the admissions process